-When the editor of the journal Nature chooses the five best books of 2019 science
+Here's what the editors of the journal Nature choose from the five best 2019 science books

 The Best Science Books of 2019 | Five Books Expert Recommendations